adel-mamin/amast/libs/timer/README.rst

    - Critical sections managed using user-defined enter/exit callbacks.
    - Safe timer operations across concurrent tasks and/or ISRs.
+   - The application must ensure the tick iterator is driven from one ticker context.

 4. **Dynamic and Static Timer Allocation**: